 The crisis in Syria continues to cause tremendous human suffering to people both inside and outside the country.
 The conflict is driving the largest refugee crisis in the world.
-Nearly 13.5 million people – 2 in 3 Syrians – are still dependent on humanitarian aid.
+More than 11 million people are still dependent on humanitarian aid.
 They need your help.

 The scale of the Syrian crisis

 Since the crisis started in March 2011, hundreds of thousands of lives have been lost in Syria.
-More than half of the population have fled their homes, many several times.
+More than 12 million people have fled their homes, many more than once.

 The conflict continues to drive the largest refugee crisis in the world, with 6 million people displaced from their homes within Syria and more than 5 million refugees living in neighboring countries including Jordan, Lebanon, and Turkey, the majority in extreme poverty.

 We are currently working in eight of Syria’s 14 governorates.
 Our operations focus on the provision of clean water to conflict affected people through the rehabilitation of water infrastructure, providing water by truck and repairing of water sources.

 Since the first cases of COVID-19 were reported, we have scaled up our response, distributing thousands of hygiene kits, as well as promoting good hygiene practices in schools and training local community volunteers.

 We provide some of the most vulnerable families with cash to meet their urgent needs.
 We distribute food where needed and support farmers with training, seeds and seedlings to grow food and make a living.